 Once you find the right ambassadors, the next step is to set them up for success!
 Outline clear goals, provide the right marketing assets, and let your ambassadors loose.
 Watch as their new network brings new attendees and donations to your virtual event.

-Data is the key to unlocking your virtual event marketing potential!
-It allows you to engage better with donors and grow at scale (while still being personalized).
-By targeting your marketing messages to specific donor segments, you can boost engagement and registrations for your virtual event.
+Understanding your donors is the key to unlocking your virtual event marketing potential.
+It allows you to engage better with different audiences and grow at scale (while still being personalized).
+By targeting your marketing messages to specific donor segments, you can boost engagement and registrations for your online fundraising event.

 How you decide to segment your donors depends on the needs of your organization.
-Let’s take a look at a few ways that you can segment your donors to help make sure you are connecting with donors where they are.
+Let’s take a look at a few ways that you can create email segments to reach donors more effectively:

 - How your donors were acquired